 Toy Story Mania is one of my favorite attractions.
-It’s so easy for me to get into the ride vehicle and I’m kind of competitive so it’s an attraction that we can’t miss.
-And now that we can schedule at time instead of running there first thing at rope drop I love it even more.
+It’s so easy for me to get into the ride vehicle.
+I’m also a little competitive so it’s an attraction that we can’t miss.

 Once you are ready to board the Cast Members will lower a ramp for you to enter the ride vehicle.
 One member of your party will be able to ride with you.
-Cast Members will then strap your wheelchair in, place a bumper behind your wheels, and place a seat belt around you.
+If you have more people in your party they can ride in the ride vehicle behind yours.
+Cast Members will then strap your wheelchair in, place a bumper behind your wheels, and put a seat belt around you.
 The ride spins quite a bit but I have always felt secure and my wheelchair has never moved.

 You use the shooter in front of you to play the games on the attraction.
 There is a string you can pull but on the accessible ride vehicle there is also a button on top that you can push that may be easier for you to use.

-The version of Toy Story Midway Mania at Disney California Adventure is also wheelchair friendly.
-You can read a full review on our post.
+The version of Toy Story Mania at Disney California Adventure is also wheelchair friendly.
+If you have any questions just leave a comment below!